 For imported goods, the supplier invoice is essential, but it is not enough on its own.
 A workable San Marino monofase invoice process depends on a document packet that lets your team trace one transaction from the supplier sale to the goods entering San Marino.
 In practice, that packet should keep the invoice linked to the import and commercial records that explain what was shipped, when it moved, and what value was declared.

-A solid San Marino import invoice documents file will usually include the supplier invoice, the relevant customs or import paperwork, transport or delivery evidence where that is part of the trail, and any commercial records that explain the transaction.
+A solid import file will usually include the supplier invoice, relevant customs or import paperwork, transport or delivery evidence where it forms part of the trail, and commercial records that explain the transaction.
 Depending on the shipment, that can include purchase orders, order confirmations, packing lists, carrier documents, goods receipt records, contract terms, correspondence about price changes, and credit or debit adjustments.
 The goal is not to create paperwork for its own sake.
 It is to make sure the invoice can be reconciled to the actual import event.

 When reviewing San Marino monofase invoice requirements, focus first on whether the file identifies the parties, goods, values, dates, and transaction references clearly enough to reconcile the purchase from supplier billing through import handling.
 Supplier details, goods descriptions, quantities, currency, and shipment references should line up across the invoice, customs papers, and internal receiving records.